 The Suburban 5132A IW60 On-Demand Water Heater has an output of 60,000 BTU and it is powered by propane fuel.
 It also has a built-in freeze protection which makes it unique among the RV water heaters we have here.
 It is a great water heater for your RV and it is backed by a 2 year warranty.

 Most hot water heaters we found were only for home use and there are very limited units specifically for a camping trip and RVs so it was very difficult to decide.
 However, these are among the best from the most known well known and reliable brands.

 Other Frequently Asked Questions

 A: According to Len The Plumber, it gives you more savings for your money and gives you a more efficient system and you can get hot water faster than before so you can save on electricity.
-Additionally, it is good that you flush your water heater every 6 months or so and you will not be surprised with sudden cold showers when your water heater stops working.
+Additionally, it is good that you flush your hot water heater every 6 months or so and you will not be surprised with sudden cold showers when your hot water heater stops working.
 Moreover, the costly repairs will be reduced if you properly maintain your water heater by doing a plumbing inspection with a certified plumbing expert.

 Q: What are some of the things you need to know about your RV water heater?

 A: You can choose between electricity, propane or heat when it comes to heating your RV water.
 Electric heating is the most convenient as there will be no pilot light to worry about while using engine heat is the most economical but it might take its toll on your engine instead and is only usable when your engine is running.